nombrekeff/strif/README.md

 ## Comparation
 Comparation between using **strif** and **template literals**.

-For most usecases you will go fine just using template literals, but in some cases it is not enough.
-If that is you case, maybe strif can help out!
-Just keep reading a little bit.
+For most usecases you will go fine just using template literals, but in some cases it is not enough, if that is your case, maybe strif can help out!
+Just keep reading a little bit :P

 ### Process template (once)